Flavia C. Gernatt: Gernatt Family of Companies

 With her husband, Gernatt cofounded Dan Gernatt Gravel Products, headquartered in Collins, New York, after World War II.
 She served as vice president and secretary of the company; was secretary of Gernatt Asphalt Products and Country Side Sand and Gravel; and was a director of each of those companies.
 The companies are part of the Gernatt Family of Companies.

 In 2005 a 225-acre man-made lake was created on Countryside Sand and Gravel land, named Lake Flavia.
 A portion of the lake is open to public fishing.

 Philanthropy

 In 1988, Gernatt and her husband established the Daniel and Flavia Gernatt Family Foundation, a charity which provides financial assistance to organizations and entities in Western New York, mostly in the areas of education, healthcare, Christian-related endeavors, and to those in need or who are homeless.
 In 1992 Gernatt and her husband donated the construction of a new rectory to St. Joseph Parish in Gowanda, where they were active members and benefactors, and where Flavia was a lay eucharistic minister.

 Background and personal life

 Gernatt was born on April 2, 1921, in Langford, New York.
-She and her late husband have a son, Daniel R. Gernatt Jr., who is currently the chief executive officer of the Gernatt Family of Companies; and two daughters, Patricia Rebmann and Phyllis Ulmer.
-Gernatt died in 1995 following a six-month illness.
+She had a son, Daniel R. Gernatt Jr., who is the chief executive officer of the Gernatt Family of Companies; and two daughters Gernatt died in 1995 following a six-month illness.